-In all the years you may have been photographing, what’s the one debate you keep on having?
-That’s right, it’s the discussion about which camera lens is the best!
+As a street photographer, what’s the one debate you hear all the time?
+That’s right.
+It’s the discussion about which camera lens is the best!

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]

 When it comes to choosing the best lens for street photography, there are two main types.
 You have zoom lenses, which allow the change of focal length.
 Then there are prime lenses that have a fixed focal length.

 There are arguments for using both these types of lenses in taking street photos.
 So let’s look at these lens types in more detail.

 A zoom lens is a general-use type of camera lens.
 Its big selling point is the ability to change focal length without needing you to change your lens.

 Many of you may even have come across the superzoom.
 This type of zoom lens allows you to go from 18-300 mm.